chtz/PoormanS3Tool/README.md

 ```

 ```
-uploaded new testOut/halli.txt to halli.txt
+uploaded new testOut/halli.txt to s3://poormans3test20170225a/halli.txt
-uploaded new testOut/hallo.txt to hallo.txt
+uploaded new testOut/hallo.txt to s3://poormans3test20170225a/hallo.txt
 ```

 ```